 Johnson said she can sign up for more cards in a year than most people because she owns two businesses and can take advantage of bonus offers for both personal and business credit cards.
 Couples can rack up points quickly if both spouses sign up for cards with bonus offers, she added.

 If you plan to sign up for more than one card, Johnson said you should do so every three months rather than all at once.
 That way, it will be easier to meet the spending requirements to earn the bonus points.
 This strategy is also a good idea because you might improve your chances of being approved for cards if you spread out your applications.
-Opening new lines of credit can affect your credit score, but Johnson said she’s seen little impact on hers, which is above 800.
+Opening new lines of credit can affect your credit score, but Johnson said she’s seen little impact on hers.

 Johnson said she uses her credit cards for gas, groceries, business expenses and all of her regular bills, including car, health and homeowner’s insurance.
 “We dig really deep to find things to pay with our credit card,” she said.